DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/PROCESSES/Email-processing.md

 You may wish to attach a document to the email template which enables you to send the same attachment to all emails (e.g. Terms and Conditions, or promotional material).

 ### Custom attachments
-Smart Send also includes an extension hook to enable a customer to create an extension class to attach a document handling attached file from another source, for example Purchase/Sales order lines.
+Smart Send also includes an extension hook to enable a customer to create an extension class to attach a document handling attached file from another source, for example, Purchase/Sales order lines.
 Refer to the Smart Send technical guide.

 ## Azure blob storage
-Azure Blob storage can be utilized to save copies of the printed business forms or reports.
-The set up allows for routing all printed business forms or reports or for those without an email address.
-Refer to [Azure Blob Storage Setup](../CONFIGURATION/Parameters.md#azure-blob-storage-setup) for further detail on the set up.
+Azure Blob storage can be utilized to save copies of printed business forms or reports.
+The setup allows for routing all printed business forms or reports or for those without an email address.
+Refer to [Azure Blob Storage Setup](../CONFIGURATION/Parameters.md#azure-blob-storage-setup) for further details on the set-up.

-Every file that is saved has metadata based on the fixed list place holder tags.
+Every file that is saved has metadata based on the fixed list placeholder tags.
 Refer to 3.6.1 Fixed List Placeholder Tokens section in this document for further detail.
-These can be useful for identifying further detail or using other Azure tools such as Azure Logic Apps to trigger conditions.
+These can be useful for identifying further details or using other Azure tools such as Azure Logic Apps to trigger conditions.

-A common error you may receive, while printing a business form or report *Error occurred while saving to Azure blob storage.
+A common error you may receive while printing a business form or report *Error occurred while saving to Azure blob storage.
 See event viewer in LCS for more detail*.
 This usually happens if the container does not exist.
-This can be resolved by going the [Smart Send Parameters](../CONFIGURATION/Parameters.md) and clicking on Test azure blob storage connection button.
-This will create the container or at least give you further error detail.
+This can be resolved by going to the [Smart Send Parameters](../CONFIGURATION/Parameters.md) and clicking on the Test Azure blob storage connection button.
+This will create the container or at least give you further error details.

 ## Email processing and management
 This Smart send feature uses the standard Dynamics 365 for operations email engine.
 As such when a business form or report is sent via Smart Send it is inserted into the Email queue.
 The email queue can be accessed from **System administration > Periodic tasks > Email processing > Email sending status**.